Ashutosh09-crypto/Hacker_Bolte-/README.md

 ->INSTRUCTION TO USE:
 Framework used in our project is Flask.
 If you are running the files on your system so be sure to install flask.
+Move all the '.html' files in 'templates' folder in same directory.
+Move all the '.jpeg' images in 'static' folder in same directory.

 ->Functions:
 It will provide us latest announcement related to covids around world.